raipc/atsd-jdbc/README.md

 ## JDBC URL

 A prefix of the JDBC driver is "jdbc:axibase:atsd:".
 Next, you should specify a URL where your ATSD instance is available.
-And if it is necessary you should specify some JDBC Connection Properties listed above.
+And if it is necessary you should specify some JDBC Connection properties listed above.
 By combining all three segments together, you can get a full JDBC URL and use it to get a connection.

 ```
 Examples: